2023: No power shift agreement in Delta politics since 1999 — Group

 By Etop Ekanem

-A Non Governmental Organisation, NGO, Delta Fresh Vision, DFV, has said there was no power shift agreement of producing the governor from senatorial districts in Delta State since 1999, adding that Delta Central senatorial district has been featuring aspirants in both party primaries and general elections.
+A Non Governmental Orgamnisation, NGO, Delta Fresh Vision (DFV), has said there was no power shift agreement of producing governor from senatorial districts in Delta State since 1999 till date, adding that Delta Central senatorial district has been featuring aspirants in both party primaries and general elections.

 According to the National Coordinator of DFV, Mr. Fred Akpewe and its Publicity Secretary, Mr. Maxwell Utoh in a statement: “In 2015, it was simplistic just to assume that it was the turn of the Delta North to produce the governor.